1. Resume examples

 Written by Susan ShorSusan Shor

-You know your recruiter colleagues are going to be pretty picky when it comes to judging the resume of someone — you —who looks at resumes as part of your job.
-It's tricky being a recruiter who needs to come up with an impressive enough resume to get hired yourself.
-We’re here to help with some step-by-step writing advice, alongside an adaptable recruiter resume example.
+Your fellow recruiters will be pretty picky when judging the resume of someone who looks at resumes for a living.
+We’re here to help you create an impressive recruiter resume with some step-by-step writing advice, alongside an adaptable recruiter resume example.

 4.2